Configuration

 "texra.explorer.agentsDirectory": "/path/to/custom/agents"

-This setting specifies a custom root path for the TeXRA file explorer view, which can be absolute or relative to the workspace root.
+This setting specifies a custom root path for the TeXRA file explorer view and must be an absolute path.

 Logger Configuration